arcsoft-ro/zabbix-elrond-plugin/README.md

 ## Configuration
 After importing the template into the Zabbix server, adapt the items, triggers, graphs to your needs from the Discovery Rules template section.

+### Template Macros

+{$DEXP} - Discovery Cache expiry (seconds) - Controls for how many seconds to keep the node data that contains the node name in cache
+{$METANODEURL} - The URL from where to fetch node statistics {$NSEXP} - Node Status Cache expiry (seconds) - Controls for how many seconds to keep the node status data for the node_status check script.
+{$VSEXP1} - Validator Statistics Cache1 expiry (seconds) - Controls for how many seconds to keep the validator statistics data for the validator_statistics check script
+{$VSEXP1} - Validator Statistics Cache2 expiry (seconds) - Controls for how many seconds to keep the node status data for the validator_statistics check script

 ## Uninstalling
 Run the uninstallation script:
 ```